-HOUSTON, Texas (KTRK) -- ABC13 learned the aviation obstruction lights at the top of a radio tower hit by a helicopter in a deadly crash in Houston's Second Ward have a history of not working.
+HOUSTON, Texas (KTRK) -- Eyewitness News learned the aviation obstruction lights at the top of a radio tower hit by a helicopter in a deadly crash in Houston's Second Ward have a history of not working.

-ABC13's Don Armstrong, who regularly reports from SkyEye, said in his years of flying in helicopters, the radio tower at Engelke Street and Ennis Street in the Second Ward has always worried him because the aviation obstruction lighting -- the red flashing lights at the top of the tower -- are often out.
+ABC13's Don Armstrong, who regularly reports from SkyEye, expressed his long-standing concern about the radio tower at Engelke Street and Ennis Street in the Second Ward.
+Armstrong said that in all his years of flying in helicopters, the aviation obstruction lighting-- red flashing lights at the top of the tower-- are often out.

-With the background of downtown Houston behind the tower coming up from the south, Don said the tower would be almost impossible to see unless you knew it was there.
+With the background of downtown Houston behind the tower coming up from the south, Armstrong said the tower would be almost impossible to see unless you knew it was there.

 ABC13 obtained surveillance video that shows the moment the Robinson R44 II helicopter crashed into the tower, killing all four people on board, including a child.
 The ages and identities of the victims were not immediately released.